telerik/ajax-docs/controls/grid/how-to/using-the--getitems-getcolumn-and-getcolumnsafe-methods.md

 ---
 title: Using the  GetItems GetColumn and GetColumnSafe Methods
-page_title: Using the  GetItems GetColumn and GetColumnSafe Methods | UI for ASP.NET AJAX Documentation
+page_title: Using the  GetItems GetColumn and GetColumnSafe Methods | RadGrid for ASP.NET AJAX Documentation
 description: Using the  GetItems GetColumn and GetColumnSafe Methods
 slug: grid/how-to/using-the--getitems-getcolumn-and-getcolumnsafe-methods
 tags: using,the,,getitems,getcolumn,and,getcolumnsafe,methods